 What to see:

-The view from Stour Street with from left to right the hall, solar with undercroft (now containing the entrance to the museum) and St Mary's chapel at right angles (Image 1).
+The view from Stour Street with from left to right the hall, solar with undercroft, and St Mary's chapel at right angles (Image 1).

 The complicated rear elevation from the adjacent Greyfriars passage footbridge over the River Stour (Image 2).